 IEEE C37.30 High-Voltage Testing of Air Switches Rated Above 1000 V

 IEEE C37.30 determines loading, installation, and maintenance guidelines for outdoor air switches.
-As a certified environmental test lab, we realize the importance of high voltage testing.
+As a certified environmental test lab, we realize the importance of high-voltage testing.
 Meeting the environmental IEEE C37.30 requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone provides the peace of mind that all of your needs will be met.
 Our pricing is competitive and we offer volume discounts.
-We have a reputation of helping customers achieve their environmental product certifications.
+We have a reputation for helping customers achieve their environmental product certifications.
 When products do not meet the requirements, we assist with finding solutions.

 Request a quote to receive testing services tailored to your specific requirements.
 Have a question about IEEE C37.30 compliance testing?
 Contact us or call (724) 657-9940 and we will determine the best course of action.

 Summary of IEEE Standard of AC High Voltage Air Switches

 IEEE C37.30 covers preferred ratings; construction and testing, loading, and operation requirements.
 The IEEE standard test method is only for outdoor air switches rated over 1000 V. This includes switch types such as disconnect, horngap, fault-initiation, and ground for manual or power operation.

 The following switch types are not covered in this IEEE test standard:

 - Distribution cutouts fitted with disconnecting blades

 - Switches used in metal-enclosed and pad-mounted switchgear